- Alumni & Donors

 |PSIA Programs:||Master in International Security, Master in Human Rights and Humanitarian Action, Concentration in Human Rights and Humanitarian Action|

 Holding degrees in three different disciplines, philosophy (BA, MA, PhD), law (LLB, LLM), and political science (PhD), he conducts interdisciplinary research on the theory and ethics of international relations and on international public law.
 In particular, he studies the ethics and laws of war, international humanitarian law, and international criminal law.
-A member of the International Institute of Humanitarian Law in Sanremo (IIHL), and of the Academic Advisory Board of NATO Defense College in Roma, he is also teaching in military institutions.
+A member of the International Institute of Humanitarian Law in Sanremo (IIHL), and of the Academic Advisory Board of NATO Defense College in Rome, he is also teaching in military institutions.

 The author of more than 15 books including Pas de paix sans justice ?
 Le dilemme de la paix et de la justice en sortie de conflit armé (Presses de Sciences Po, 2011), Ethique des relations internationales (PUF, 2013), Erythrée, un naufrage totalitaire (PUF, 2015), and La Responsabilité de protéger (PUF, 2015), he won an Académie Française prize for La Guerre au nom de l'humanité.
 Tuer ou laisser mourir (PUF, 2012, preface by Hubert Védrine).